Completing coursework at another college after your first semester at Cortland

-Cortland undergraduate students may choose to complete certain courses at another institution and transfer the credits back to meet degree requirements.
-However, once students have enrolled and begun classes at SUNY Cortland, they must seek permission to enroll in courses at another college.
-Students are required to seek approval prior to enrolling in the course at another college.
+Cortland undergraduate students can complete certain courses at another college and transfer credit back to meet degree requirements.
+However, once you have enrolled and begun classes at SUNY Cortland, you must follow the steps of the permission to transfer process and seek approval prior to enrolling in courses at another college.

-Students who are interested in summer or winter session courses are also encouraged to explore SUNY Cortland's offerings.
+Students interested in summer or winter courses should explore SUNY Cortland's offerings.
 Cortland offers a variety of courses during summer and winter session both on campus and on-line.
 Financial aid may also be available for Cortland courses.
 Typically aid is not available for courses at another institution for matriculated Cortland students.

-- It ensures the course equivalency so that the course will transfer back as the desired Cortland course.
+- Ensures the course is equivalent so it will transfer back as the Cortland course you need.

-- It ensures that the course is appropriate for the student to make degree progress at Cortland.
+- Ensures that it is the right course for you to make degree progress at Cortland.

-- It verifies that the student is not engaged in student teaching, fieldwork, or practicum work that would prohibit enrollment in coursework at the same time.
+- Verifies that you are not student teaching or enrolled in fieldwork or practicum work that would not allow course enrollment at the same time.

-- It ensures that the student does not expend time, effort, and money unnecessarily.
+- Ensures you do not expend time, effort, and money unnecessarily.

 - Utilize Open SUNY to find online course offerings throughout the SUNY system.